 Broadly, a company can via an ESS provide employees the opportunity to acquire its shares or options.
 Generally the upside is that employees are able to obtain more favourable terms or prices and lower transaction costs compared to other investors.
 However, the usual caveat is that interests acquired under an ESS are typically subject to restrictions on vesting and sale.

-In addition, from a tax viewpoint, a person who acquires ESS interests may be eligible for special tax concessions, such as the ability to defer the taxing point for up to 15 years.
-Generally the ability to defer the taxing point *applies* where there is a real risk that the employee will forfeit or lose their interest under the ESS, eg, if the employee is not meeting performance targets or cease employment with the company (s 83A-115 of the Income Tax Assessment Act 1997 (Cth)).
+In addition, from a tax viewpoint, a person who acquires ESS interests may be eligible for special tax concessions, such as the ability to defer the taxing point for a period of time.
+Generally the ability to defer the taxing point applies where there are certain conditions in relation to the disposal of the ESS interests that are reflected in the ESS documents.

 Can an SMSF trustee acquire ESS shares from an employee?

 The first hurdle with SMSF’s acquiring an ESS interest is to ensure the SMSF is in a position to acquire such an interest without contravening the Superannuation Industry (Supervision) Act 1993 (Cth) (‘SISA’).Under some ESS arrangements, the employee can elect to have an associate (eg, a spouse, family company, family trust or SMSF trustee) take up their ESS interests.
 This may result in, under certain ESS plans, the employee foregoing their entitlement to an ESS interest to allow an associate to take it up.

-Further, under some ESS arrangements, if the employee elects that their SMSF acquire shares in relation to an ESS offer to an employee, from a legal perspective, the SMSF trustee may be acquiring the ESS interest indirectly from the employee.
-For superannuation law, the employee would invariably be a related party of the SMSF.
-Unfortunately, SMSFs are broadly prohibited from acquiring assets from members and related parties, unless the value of the ESS interest qualifies as a publicly listed share or an in-house asset and the value of the fund’s in-house asset is less than 5% of the total market value of the SMSF’s assets (s 66 of the Superannuation Industry (Supervision) Act 1993 (Cth)).
+Furthermore, under some ESS arrangements, if the employee elects that their SMSF acquire shares in relation to an ESS offer to an employee, from a legal perspective, the SMSF trustee may be on a technical analysis be acquiring those shares indirectly from the employee.
+For superannuation law, the employee is invariably a related party of the SMSF.
+Unfortunately, SMSFs are broadly prohibited from acquiring assets from members and related parties, unless: